serokell/ton-paychan/doc/Payment-channel.md

 The contract is initialised with its global state (which plays the role of configuration) and local state `MkStateWaitingBoth`.
 Transitions possible:

-* One party contributes their share -> `MkStateWaitingOne`.
+* One party contributes their share (`MkRequestJoin`) -> `MkStateWaitingOne`.
   First, the contract check that the amount contributed is enough, that is, it is not smaller than this party’s share plus the fine deposit, otherwise the transaction is rejected.
   The new state records the address that the funds arrived from (it will be used for the payout in the end) and the identity of the other party we are waiting for.